aayushmau5/boxen_ex/README.md

 ## Acknowledgments

 Thanks to [Sindre Sorhus](https://github.com/sindresorhus) and the contributors of [boxen](https://github.com/sindresorhus/boxen) library.
-This library is inspired by boxen, and as such, almost all original functions are written in elixir.
+This library is inspired by boxen, and as such, almost all functions are re-written in elixir(with some minor changes here and there).